RAMGuide/TheRamGuide-WIP-/Advanced Timings.md

 ![JESD79-4C P132](https://www.jedec.org/standards-documents/docs/jesd79-4a)

+Thus if tRAS is below or equal to tRCDWR + tCWL + BC + tWR or tRCD + tRTP (which ever is lowest) the tRAS timing has absolutely no effect on anything.
+It does not cause issues, or a performance regression, it simply does nothing at all.
+Whether you set tRAS to this value or the register minimum value doesn't matter at all.

 #### Why does the write have to include the CAS command and the burst?
 The write has to include those due to the precharge arcitecture that is used by these memory systems.
 The precharage architechture e allows the physical memory to run at a much lower clock speed then both the transfer rate and the I/O bus.
 On DDR4 an 8n prefetch architecture is used.
 This means that the internal memory bus is 8 times wider then the I/O bus.
 So with an 8 bit memory chip, the internal bus width is 64 bits.
 This means that the transfer rate divided by 8 is equal to the internal memory clock as the internal memory bus is not DDR.